Ridgewood, Queens: Ethnic changes

 Ridgewood was among New York City's most quickly-developing neighborhoods between at least 1906 and 1911.
 Much of the new housing was originally settled by Germans, who had mostly moved from other neighborhoods such as Williamsburg.
 To the German newcomers, the modern and more expansive houses in Ridgewood provided an improvement over the cramped housing stock in their former neighborhoods.
 A 1913 Real Estate Record article stated that, for several years, Germans had been moving to Ridgewood from the city's other boroughs.
-Figures from the 1910 United States Census indicated that much of Ridgewood's population was working-class and of German or Eastern European descent, and many homes were owner-occupied.
-Ridgewood's German population was so large that the Ridgewood Times first issue in 1908 was published in both English and German.
+Figures from the 1910 United States census indicated that much of Ridgewood's population was working-class and of German or Eastern European descent, and many homes were owner-occupied.
+Ridgewood's German population was so large that the Ridgewood Times' first issue in 1908 was published in both English and German.

 After World War I, the population expanded with an influx of Gottscheers, an ethnic German population from Slovenia who were dislocated in the aftermath of World War I, and spoke the Gottscheerish dialect.
 Other Eastern Europeans came as well.
-As recorded in the 1920 United States Census, the population of Ridgewood was mostly working-class homeowners from Germany, Austria, or Italy, with a smaller population from Hungary, Ireland, Poland, and Sweden.
-The demographic figures remained relatively unchanged through the 1930 United States Census.
+As recorded in the 1920 United States census, the population of Ridgewood was mostly working-class homeowners from Germany, Austria, or Italy, with a smaller population from Hungary, Ireland, Poland, and Sweden.
+The demographic figures remained relatively unchanged through the 1930 United States census.
 The large German presence led to disputes following the rise of Nazi Germany, and a large, 9,000-person boycott of Nazi Germany in April 1934 resulted in brawls between Nazi sympathizers and about 200 Communists, members of the Anti-Fascist League of Brooklyn, as well as several hundred members of the Blue Shirt Minutemen of Brownsville and members of the Jewish War Veterans League.
 Still, in the 1939 WPA Guide to New York City, workers for the Federal Writers' Project described Ridgewood and Bushwick as "old-fashioned and respectable", and said that Ridgewood "rivals Manhattan's Yorkville as a German center."

-By the 1940 United States Census, Southern Europeans were also recorded as having moved into Ridgewood.
+By the 1940 United States census, Southern Europeans were also recorded as having moved into Ridgewood.
 In the mid-20th century, Romanians, Serbs, and Puerto Ricans arrived.
 By the late 20th century, Poles, Dominicans, and Ecuadorians—including a significant population of Quechua-speaking Amerindians from the Imbabura and Cañar provinces of Ecuador—had moved to Ridgewood.
 Other large populations included Yugoslavians, Chinese, Koreans, and Slovenians.

+Ridgewood, Glendale, and neighboring Middlevillage are all home to a large Serbian community with several businesses being located on Forest avenue, There is the Serbian-Romanian Banatul Organization and on Cooper avenue there is the Serbian Association of New York which was founded in 1992, the association also hosts a soccer team.